HishamELSayedAli/Arabic-Gemini-Widget/README.md

-# 🤖 Arabic Gemini Chat Widget
+# 🤖 Arabic Gemini Chat

 Welcome to the **Arabic-Gemini-Widget** repository!